-Data Type

-Station queries are based on knowing the data type of interest.
+Water Division/District The water division and district are used to limit queries to a region.
+The available options are typically constrained using the ToolsOptionsWater District Filter settings.
+Data Type Station queries are based on knowing the data type of interest.
 Consequently, you cannot ask "what are the data types available at a station".
 The available data types correspond to time series data stored in HydroBase.
 Data types are listed in logical groupings.
 Real-time data may only be available when using a State server HydroBase.

-To mix time series data types and intervals, use the Tools...Time Series detail when selecting time series for stations.
+To mix time series data types and intervals, use the ToolsTime Series Plot feature or the TSTool software.
+Time Step The time step indicates the data interval and provides an additional level of detail when selecting time series for stations.
+Where Use the Where lists to choose additional criteria for limiting a query.